Thought: Concept formation

 Concepts are general notions that constitute the fundamental building blocks of thought.
 They are rules that govern how objects are sorted into different classes.
 A person can only think about a proposition if they possess the concepts involved in this proposition.
 For example, the proposition "wombats are animals" involves the concepts "wombat" and "animal".
 Someone who does not possess the concept "wombat" may still be able to read the sentence but cannot entertain the corresponding proposition.
 Concept formation is a form of thinking in which new concepts are acquired.
 It involves becoming familiar with the characteristic features shared by all instances of the corresponding type of entity and developing the ability to identify positive and negative cases.
 This process usually corresponds to learning the meaning of the word associated with the type in question.
 There are various theories concerning how concepts and concept possession are to be understood.
+The use of metaphor may aid in the processes of concept formation.

 According to one popular view, concepts are to be understood in terms of abilities.
 On this view, two central aspects characterize concept possession: the ability to discriminate between positive and negative cases and the ability to draw inferences from this concept to related concepts.
 Concept formation corresponds to acquiring these abilities.
 It has been suggested that animals are also able to learn concepts to some extent, due to their ability to discriminate between different types of situations and to adjust their behavior accordingly.